KIARN-TECH/thingz_to_do/README.md

 - **Fitness Enthusiasts:** Maintain health goals with workout and meal reminders.
 - **Caregivers:** Stay on top of caregiving tasks and medical appointments.
 - **Goal-Oriented Individuals:** Build new habits and manage daily activities effectively.

+> **NOTE:** This tool is designed to be simple yet effective, making it suitable for all age groups.

 ---